 - Online banking

-- To pay online, register the City of Terrace as a bill payee with your financial institution and use the “Roll Number” on the top right-hand corner of your property tax notice as the account number.
-For example, if your roll number is 339 12345.000, you would enter your account number as 33912345000.
+- To pay online, register the City of Terrace as a bill payee with your financial institution and use the "Jurisdiction" (339) and “Roll Number” on the top right-hand corner of your property tax notice as the account number.
+For example, if your jurisdiction and roll number are listed as 339 12345.000, you would enter your account number as 33912345000.

 - Telephone banking